Business/SPEA Library: History

 Located in the west corner of the second floor of the Social Science Building, the reading room was originally staffed by participants in the National Youth Administration, one of the New Deal agencies established by Franklin Roosevelt.
 A consensus soon developed that the Business School must hire a professionally trained librarian with experience in acquiring new materials, managing the reading room, and organizing the collection.
 When Geraldine Bariani was hired, her first move was to compile a card catalog for the Reading Room's materials.
-Perhaps the most important acquisition was a complete set of Listing Statements of the New York Stock Exchange from 1884-1930.
+Perhaps the most important acquisition was a complete set of Listing Statements of the New York Stock Exchange from 1884 to 1930.
 Bariani believed that the Business Library was the only library except for the NYSE to own the complete set.

 In 1940, a survey by the American Library Association of IU's branch libraries found that the Business and Economics Library was used more than any other branch.
 So it was propitious that when the Business School moved into a new building (now named Woodburn Hall) in 1940, of course the Library moved along with it and received several benefits, including more space for a larger collection.
 A new assistant librarian was hired in accordance with the faculty's wish that the reading room should be staffed at all hours that the Library was open.

 While serving as Business School Librarian, Bariani wrote her master's thesis in which she outlined her objectives for the Business and Economics Library: